ai/autoprefixer-rails/README.md

   transition: transform 1s
 ```

-Autoprefixer uses a Can I Use database with current browser statistics
+Autoprefixer uses Can I Use database with browser statistics and properties
-and properties support to add vendor-prefixes automatically using
-the Asset Pipeline:
+support to add vendor-prefixes automatically using the Asset Pipeline:

 ```css
 a {